 To make your cocktail bar stand out from others in the area, or to show guests a good time when throwing a cocktail party, it’s vital that you stock the bar properly.
 Don’t just offer the typical cocktails – go all out!
 Allow customers to sample new flavours by stocking up on liqueurs, mixers and spirits like absinthe, vodka, tequila, amaretto sour, orange juice and whiskey.

 If you don’t want to prepare drinks for your next event, rent a function room at the PA Hotel!
-Call +61 7 3282 1577 to arrange a tour of this two-storey timber hotel.
+Call phone no to arrange a tour of this two-storey timber hotel.